httpwg/wg-materials/ietf99/minutes.md

 Patrick: Consensus on that existing DNS provision of 7540 is a weak second factor.
 Difference of opinion about how valuable.

-Mark (editor): we haven't specified the exact stack for verifying a certifcate.
+Mark (editor): we haven't specified the exact stack for verifying a certificate.

 MT: Right advice is to acknowledge that DNS is important, recognize that the privacy benefits are significant, and leave it to the UA to determine whether a particular request can be made to this server.
 Normalization comes with time.
 Value in the MUST NOT DNS statement.
 Servers should not have to make DNS servers